-With Datadog’s integration with Fastly you can monitor key metrics, such as hit ratios, cache coverage, header size, error percentage, HTTP client and server errors, and many more.
-All Fastly metrics are auto-tagged by service, allowing you to view metrics in aggregate or slice and dice them across your Fastly services.
+Datadog’s Fastly integration allows you to monitor key Fastly metrics, such as hit ratios, cache coverage, header size, error percentage, and HTTP client and server errors.
+These metrics can provide crucial insight into the health of your application and enable you to fine-tune your cache control settings to better protect your origin and reduce client latency.
+All Fastly metrics are auto-tagged by service and displayed on an out-of-the-box dashboard, so you can view metrics in aggregate or slice and dice them across your Fastly services.

 You can customize the graphs on your Fastly dashboard by adding other metrics and events you’re collecting in Datadog, which will be scoped to the same time period.
 This enables you to correlate Fastly performance trends with monitoring data from more than 400 other technologies, including NGINX, without having to switch contexts.